abuultjens/OoVRE/README.md

 ### Subsetting feature matrices

-I have writen a simple script that uses the original data feature files into generate subsets feature matrices.
+I have writen a script that uses the original data feature files to generate subsets feature matrices.
 For example, the original 16s_presence-absence.csv file has a total of 397 observations but when using the cardiac_cc2 labels there are only 353 observations.
 This script allows you to subset the larger original feature matrix into a subset matrix that only contains the 353 observations of interest.
 You just need to provide it with three inputs: the original feature matrix, an ordered list of observation names (called a "file-of-file-names" or fofn) and a name for the new subset matrix outfile.

     # General command
     sh subsetter.sh [feature_matrix.csv] [OUTFILE.csv] [fofn.txt]